aimadtakhtoukh/data-exercises/exercises/exercise_002_spark_remote/README.md

 You can see a correction by running `cmtc pull-solution`.

-Don't forget to run `docker compose down` before running `cmtc next-exercise`.
+You can stop the cluster with `docker compose down`.

+When you're ready, run `cmtc next-exercise` to load the next exercise.